This post may contain affiliate links. Please read our disclosure policy.

 • Olive Oil: Use the neutral cooking oil of your choice.
 Avocado oil would also work well.

 • Seasonings: Garlic powder, onion powder, paprika, and salt.
-Feel free to switch this up.
 If you like a kick, add some red pepper flakes as a garnish.

 • Bell Pepper & Onion: I used yellow onion and red bell pepper, but feel free to use white or sweet onion and green pepper.
 These add a pop of color and flavor!